checkmarx-ltd/cx-flow/docs/Bug-Trackers-and-Feedback-Channels.md

       jira-field-type: single-select
 ```

-As Jira is on-premise, configuration should be as follows
+If Jira is on-premise, configuration should be as follows

 ```
   url: <Your url>